zcrayman/tut-rest/2/README.md

   	}
 	}

+#### Testing DELETE HTTP Method HTTP Requests

-Now let's take a look at a test implemented in exactly the same fashion, but performing the job of cancelling an Order by sending a HTTP Request with a DELETE HTTP Method to the Order's URI (the full code for this can be found in the `CancelOrderIntegrationTest` test class):
+Next let's take a look at a test implemented in exactly the same fashion, but performing the job of cancelling an Order by sending a HTTP Request with a DELETE HTTP Method to the Order's URI (the full code for this can be found in the `CancelOrderIntegrationTest` test class):

   	@Test
   	public void thatDeleteOrderUsesHttpOkOnSuccess() throws Exception {